flightdeck2sim/MSFS-AIG/README.md

 throughout the world, this flightplan does not reflect real world operations.
 We are in no way affiliated with AIG.<br>
 <br>
 The first release already contains over 50 repaints for over 20 different aircraft models and their variants.
-Flightplan and repaint repository will be updated regularly, so make sure to check back in from time to time.
+Flightplan and repaint repository will be updated regularly, so make sure to check back in from time to time.<br>
 <br>
 <br>
 <b>INSTALLATION INSTRUCTIONS:</b><br>